 Like how NSERC funding was awarded in the past, the new Engage and Alliance funding programs offset research project costs with contributions paid directly to the post-secondary institution.
-To participate in collaborative research projects, businesses must develop an application in coordination with the college or university and submit it for NSERC approval.
+To participate in collaborative research projects, businesses must develop an application in coordination with the college or university partner and submit it for NSERC approval.
 If approved, the industry partner is required to pay a portion of research costs to NSERC, who then adds additional funding and sends it to the research institution to offset project costs.

-About NSERC Engage
+About NSERC Engage Grants for Canadian Colleges

 Businesses can offset research costs by up to $25,000 per project.
 Remaining costs charged by a college must be paid by the participating business.